bzumhagen/dotnet-gitchanges/README.md

 | Parsing.Reference | Regex for extracting the tag from the commit message.
 | Template | Path to custom template file.
 | MinVersion | The minimum version of the changelog, generation will exclude changes lower than this version.
-| Repository | Path to repository root.
+| Repository.Path | Path to repository root.
+| Repository.ChangeOverrides | Collection of Change Overrides.
+Add an entry for every commit you want to override with custom values at generation time where Id is the commit Id.
 | FileSource | Path to file source (see [Including historical changes](#including-historical-changes)).

 #### Custom Template